NNIL-formulas revisited: universal models and finite model property: Universal models

 One can view the trees $T_w$ in $\Tn$ as representatives of $\equiv$-equivalence classes of $n$-trees, in the sense that every finite tree-like $n$-model is $\equiv$-equivalent to some (unique) tree $T_w$ in $\Tn$.
 We now prove this important property of $\Tn$.

-\begin{lemma} For every finite $n$-tree $\mT$, there is a node $T_w$ in $\Tn$ such that \begin{enumerate} \item there is a monotonic map from $\mT$ onto $T_w$, \item $T_w$ is isomorphic to a submodel of $\mT$ that has the same root as $\mT$, \end{enumerate} \end{lemma} \begin{proof} We prove the lemma by induction on $d(\mT)$.
-If $d(\mT)=1$, then $\mT$ contains only the root $r$ and the tree in $\Tn$ consisting of a single node with the same color as $r$ clearly satisfies conditions (1) and (2).
+\begin{lemma} For every finite $n$-tree $\mT$, there is a node $T_w$ in $\Tn$ such that \begin{enumerate} \item $T_w\leq_f\mT$ via some surjective color-preserving monotonic map $f$, \todof{shortened this item using the new notation} \item $T_w$ is isomorphic to a submodel of $\mT$ that has the same root as $\mT$, \end{enumerate} \end{lemma} \begin{proof} We prove the lemma by the number of different colors in $\mT$.
+If all nodes in $\mT$ have one and the same color $c$, then the tree $T_w$ in $\Tn$ consisting of a single node with the color $c$ clearly satisfies conditions (1) and (2). \todof{corrected the proof, as pointed out by referee 2}

-Now, assume $d({\mT})>1$.
+Now assume that the nodes in $\mT$ have at least two different colors.
 Let $x_1,\dots,x_m$ be the minimal nodes in $\mT$ with a color different from the root $r$, and let ${\mT}_1,\dots,{\mT}_m$ be the subtrees in $\mT$ generated by these nodes respectively.
 Applying the induction hypothesis to these subtrees we get the corresponding trees $T_{w_1},\dots,T_{w_m}$ in $\Tn$ satisfying conditions (1) and (2).
 Assume without loss of generality that $T_{w_1},\dots,T_{w_k}$ are the minimal elements among $T_{w_1},\dots,T_{w_m}$ with respect to $\leq$ (and are therefore pairwise incomparable).
 Let $T_w$ be the tree formed by taking the disjoint union of $T_{w_1},\dots,T_{w_k}$ and adding a root $w$ below with $col(r)$ (which is strictly less than all colors occurring in each $T_{w_i}$).
 Clearly $T_w$ is a node in $\Tn$.
 We now verify that $T_w$ satisfies conditions (1) and (2).